 One of the key differences between farms and stables is the distances involved.
-On a farm the cameras are often a long way from what they are filming with horses whilst you may want loger range cameras to cover access areas you will also need cameras able to record at closer range.
-A stable is much smaller than a farm yard.
+On a farm, the cameras are often a long way from what they are filming with horses whilst you may want longer-range cameras to cover access areas you will also need cameras able to record at closer range.
+A stable is much smaller than a farmyard.
 New HD 1080P CCTV technology allows much more detail to be captured but it is still possible to lose this advantage if the wrong cameras are used.

-Individual CCTV cameras in each stall helps deter and detect malicious attacks.
-They allow you to monitor general well being, ensure routine tasks are carried out when you are not there and cover medical recovery, foaling and so on.
+Individual CCTV cameras in each stall help deter and detect malicious attacks.
+They allow you to monitor general well-being, ensure routine tasks are carried out when you are not there and cover medical recovery, foaling and so on.

 Finally don't forget your tack.
 People often have thousands of pounds invested in the contents of their tack room.
 Saddles alone will amount to a considerable amount of money.

-Aside from the actual stables have a think about where else you have items of value.
-The one high ticket item to consider is your horsebox or trailer.
+Aside from the actual stables think about where else you have items of value.
+The one high-ticket item to consider is your horsebox or trailer.
 Trailers in particular are commonly stolen.
-They command good money on the second hand market and are always in demand.
-With these items you need to think about cameras which capture higher levels of detail, so more zoomed in on a particular area.
+They command good money on the second-hand market and are always in demand.
+With these items you need to think about cameras that capture higher levels of detail, so more zoomed in on a particular area.

-We generally suggest around 3 weeks rolling footage stored on a DVR but if you need longer this can be achieved without compromising image quality by fitting larger hard drives in the DVR.
-Storing the footage on site means you are not relying on the internet or a data network which can fail.
+We generally suggest around 3 weeks of rolling footage stored on a DVR but if you need longer this can be achieved without compromising image quality by fitting larger hard drives in the DVR.
+Storing the footage on-site means you are not relying on the internet or a data network that can fail.
 It also gives you total control.
-Cloud based systems sound like a good idea but the image quality is usually reduced significantly in order to store off site.
+Cloud-based systems sound like a good idea but the image quality is usually reduced significantly in order to store off-site.

-Other than costs to your internet provider for internet access (if you are using remote access), there are no on going costs with our CCTV systems.
+Other than costs to your internet provider for internet access (if you are using remote access), there are no ongoing costs with our CCTV systems.
 You buy them and you own them outright.
-You aren't tied into costly maintenance contracts, you mange the whole system yourself and don't need to use a third party to access footage.
-We provide full technical support and back up free of charge.
+You aren't tied into costly maintenance contracts, you manage the whole system yourself and don't need to use a third party to access the footage.
+We provide full technical support and backup free of charge.